 Nice to Meet You.

 The CCA is governed by an elected national board of directors with regional representation across Canada.
 The Board develops policies and strategies for the association and provides leadership and guidance to chapters.
-Chapters are charitable organizations each of which is governed by an elected executive committee.
-The national office is staffed by two full-time and two part-time people.
+Chapters are independent charitable organizations each of which is governed by an elected executive committee.